Takuo Aoyagi: Pulse oximetry

 Nihon Kohden submitted an application for a patent on the resulting device in 1974, which named Aoyagi and his colleague Michio Kishi (who helped create a pilot model) as co-inventors.
 The patent was granted in 1979.

 In 2007, World Health Organization listed pulse oximeter as an essential device for Surgical Safety Checklist for Patient.

 Later career

 Nihon Kohden moved Aoyagi to a desk job in 1975, and only brought him back into their research group ten years later.
 After returning to research, Aoyagi came back to ideas similar to those of the pulse oximeter.
 He developed a device, which he called a "pulse spectrophotometer", and which used these ideas to measure the diffusion of a dye injection in the bloodstream.
 This gave a relatively non-invasive way to measure liver blood flow and plasma volume.

 Death

 Aoyagi died in Tokyo on April 18, 2020.

 Awards and honors

 The University of Tokyo gave Aoyagi a doctorate in engineering in 1993.
 Aoyagi received the Medal with Purple Ribbon from the Emperor of Japan in 2002.
 Aoyagi was the 2015 recipient of the IEEE Medal for Innovations in Healthcare Technology.
+The following year, Aoyagi became a laureate of the Asian Scientist 100 by the Asian Scientist.